Using Your VA Benefits at UNO

 • The Tuition Waiver can only be used in the Nebraska State or Community

-Military personnel must have selected a dependent to whom they wish to transfer benefits while on active duty.
+Military personnel must have selected a dependent to whom they wish to transfer benefits while on active duty or on drill and reserve status.
 Sponsors can adjust the amount benefit given to the dependent in MilConnect.

 When applying for a sponsor’s education benefits, be mindful of the application you’ll use.
 For first time users, you will fill out VA Form 22-1990e.

 The University of Nebraska does not discriminate based on race, color, ethnicity, national origin, sex, pregnancy, sexual orientation, gender identity, religion, disability, age, genetic information, veteran status, marital status, and/or political affiliation in its programs, activities, or employment.
 Learn more about Equity, Access and Diversity.